usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 Another required piece of information for a control is the control's title provided by the `title` key (line 4).

 While optional in the OSCAL model, the need often exists to provide a section or control label that is used to identify the control within its source document.
-An OSCAL property is defined on lines 5 thru 6, with a name `label` and the value `1.1.1`.
+The `properties` key provides an array of OSCAL property items.
+An OSCAL property is defined on lines 5 thru 6, with a name `label` and the value `1.1.1` to provide the section number label value.

 Finally, a control must have a set of control statements.
 Shown on lines 8 thru 10, a list of parts identified using the `parts` key allows a list of part YAML items to be provided. a part object with the name `statement` provides the required statement text using [Markdown text](](/documentation/schema/datatypes/#markup-multiline)).
 This uses the same part structure we reviewed earlier in this tutorial for defining text within a group.
 This part is also assigns the identifier `s1.1.1_stm` using the `id` property.
 This identifier can be used to reference the specific statement in the OSCAL catalog.
 {{% /tab %}}